Excerpt from Emotions Revealed pp. 213-215

 Suppressed emotions versus truthfulness

-It was not my idea to find out how emotions might be useful in evaluating truthfulness.
+It was not my idea to find out how emotions (suppressed or not) might be useful in evaluating truthfulness.
 The question arose nearly forty years ago when I first taught a class to psychiatric trainees at my university.
 While they were excited to hear about my research suggesting that emotional expressions are universal, what they really wanted was guidance about a critical decision they faced at the hospital: When a patient who had been admitted for acute depression requested a pass to return home for a day, claiming to feel much better and to no longer be thinking of suicide, how could they tell if the patient was telling the truth?
 Could the patient be lying to get free of the hospital’s supervision to take his or her life?
 It happened.
 If the patient was being truthful and really did feel better, spending a day at home was an important step on the path back to a normal life.

 I had no idea what answers I would find.
 Would there be any sign in the person’s facial expressions or gestures indicating that an emotion was fabricated, not real?
 Could anyone other than a trained actor voluntarily create an expression that looked genuine when it was not?
 Were human beings capable of deliberately suppressing from view any sign of their true feelings, especially when those emotions were felt very intensely?
-Was there any way to see the true emotion beneath a false mask?
+Was there any way to see the true emotion beneath a false mask and suppressed emotion?

 A grand discovery about emotional expressions